hthere21/AlternativeWebApp/README.md

-# Alternate Interaction December 2022 Readme
+# AlternateWebApp Interaction December 2022

 ## Project Overview
-Welcome to Alternate Interaction December 2022, a responsive website that transforms the act of rating random photos into an interactive experience using hand gestures.
-Leveraging the Hantrack.js library, users can effortlessly express their preferences through laptop cameras, making image interaction intuitive and engaging.
+Welcome to Alternate Interaction December 2022, an innovative and immersive web experience that redefines the process of rating random photos.
+Our responsive website seamlessly integrates hand gestures, allowing users to express their preferences effortlessly through their laptop cameras.
+By harnessing the power of the Hantrack.js library, we've crafted an interactive environment where image interaction becomes not just a task but an engaging and intuitive journey.

 ## Key Features